CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 Figure 1.
-Create a virtual Machine - Customize Scheduler Node
+Create a virtual Machine - Customize Host Virtual Machine
 Note: this virtual machine will be used to create the Cycle Cloud Cluster from it's Web located at: UI https://IP-address/home

 ![Azure Create a Virtual Machine Console](../../azure_web_interface_images/Create_Virtual_Machine.png)